tpeterz/Momo/README.md

 # Gluten Free Indication Menu

->Note: Due to cross-contamination possibilities, anything fried in the same oil as non-gluten free ingredients pose a risk.
+>Note: Anything fried in the same oil as non-gluten free ingredients may increase your risk due to cross-contamination possibilities.

 ## Appetizers